lmcai/Sapria_genomics/intron_turover/README.md

 This python script will output two files:

-i. a csv file `output_prefix.csv` containing the gene length, intron number, intron length, and CDS length for each gene. ii. a csv file `output_prefix.distr` containing all intron lengths for plotting purpose.
+i. a csv file `output_prefix.csv` containing the gene length, intron number, intron length, and CDS length for each gene. ii. a csv file `output_prefix.distr` containing all intron lengths for plotting purpose ().

 ## Intron turnover in Sapria using cross-species protein alignment